Venezuela during World War II: The oil industry

-According to author Thomas M. Leonard, Venezuela's oil garnered "intense interest" from the Allies and the Axis, both before and during World War II.
-Thus, Venezuela's main strategic goal from 1939 to 1945 was to protect its oil from being seized by a belligerent nation.
+According to Thomas M. Leonard, Venezuela's oil garnered "intense interest" from the Allies and the Axis, both before and during World War II.

+(A mechanized global war boosted demand for fuel for ships, submarines, aviation and tanks, and almost half of the world's petroleum exports in 1940 originated in Venezuelan fields.)

+Thus Venezuela's main strategic goal from 1939 to 1945 was to protect its oil from seizure by a belligerent.
 Closely related to this goal was the need to market oil, which had become the mainstay of the Venezuelan economy.
-Leonard says that the war could, ideally, have resulted in an "economic boom" if Venezuela could maintain a policy of strict neutrality and sell oil to both sides.
-However, neither the Axis or the Allies were likely to tolerate such a situation, and in the end, Venezuela sided with the Allies.
+Leonard says that the war could, ideally, have resulted in an "economic boom" if Venezuela could maintain a policy of strict neutrality and could sell oil to both sides.
+However, neither the Axis nor the Allies were likely to tolerate such a situation, and from 1939, Britain's blockade of continental Europe made selling to the Axis powers there difficult.

+In the end, Venezuela sided with the Allies.

 Even though Venezuela was decidedly pro-Allied, the government attempted to increase its hold on the oil market, which was dominated by American-owned petroleum firms.
-One option was to nationalize the oil industry, like Mexico did in 1938.
-This option, however, was never seriously considered, because nationalizing the oil industry meant seizing American-owned oil, which would have likely resulted in a military intervention.
-Although Mexico's nationalization of its oil industry did not result in an American military intervention, just the possibility of one was enough to keep the Venezuelan government content with seeking a mere increase in its share of profits, rather than taking all of it.
+One option would have been to nationalize the oil industry (as Mexico had done in 1938).
+However, the Venezuelans never seriously considered this option, because nationalizing the oil industry meant seizing U.S.-owned oil, which would have likely resulted in an American military intervention.
+Although Mexico's nationalization of its oil industry did not result in an American military intervention there, just the possibility of one was enough to keep the Venezuelan government content with seeking a mere increase in its share of profits, rather than taking all of it.

-Subsequently, the United States, eager to maintain its access to the oil, agreed to increase oil revenues for Venezuela.
-Profits were split fifty-fifty between the Venezuelan government and the oil companies, such as Standard Oil and the British-owned Shell Oil.
-As result, in 1944 Venezuela's oil income was 66% higher than it was in 1941, and by 1947 total income had increased 358%.
-This "largesse," as Leonard calls it, allowed Venezuela to become one of the few Latin American countries that was able to finance its own modernization in the postwar era, unlike many of the other states in the region, which relied on American economic assistance.
+Subsequently, the United States, eager to maintain its access to oil, agreed to increase oil revenues for Venezuela, splitting profits fifty-fifty between the Venezuelan government and the oil companies (such as Standard Oil and the British-owned Shell Oil).
+As result, in 1944 Venezuela's oil income was 66% higher than it was in 1941, and by 1947 total income had increased by 358%.
+This "largesse", as Leonard calls it, allowed Venezuela to become one of the few Latin American countries able to finance its own modernization in the postwar era — unlike many of the other states in the region, which relied on Washington's economic assistance.